eliminmax/tiny-clear-elf/docs/Notes.md

 ## Program Header

-The Program header is a struct wuth 8 values within it, defining the location and properties of a segment within the program.
+The Program header is a struct with 8 values within it, defining the location and properties of a segment within the program.
 The both the order and the size of the Program Header fields depend on whether the ELF file is 32-bit or 64-bit.

 ### Elf32_Phdr
 data       | bytes | type       | description